Gulfoss Tunnel: History

 The Trondhjem–Støren Line opened in 1864.
 At Gulfossen, the line was carried across the river Gaula on a 188 m bridge.
 The Gaula had proved to be a challenge for keeping the railway running due to its fairly regular flooding.
 The first major flood took place in May 1879, causing landslides along the line at several parts.
 Following the 1908 decision to extend the Dovre Line to Trondheim, the Norwegian State Railways decided to upgrade two sections of the Trondhjem–Støren Line along with a gauge conversion to standard gauge.
 In addition to part of the line north of Heimdal, this involved building a new section past Gulfossen.

 The break-through of the tunnel took place on 18 June 1915, and was followed by a new and smaller bridge crossing Gaula, which was completed in early 1918.
 A flood hit the section of track past Gulfossen on 23 June 1918, washing away the line.
 NSB dispatched 300 workers to the area, including 150 army engineers.
-The immediately started work on laying tracks through the tunnel, allowing the new segment to be taken into use on 6 July.
+They immediately started work on laying tracks through the tunnel, allowing the new segment to be taken into use on 6 July.
 The tunnel was electrified on 1 November 1970.